mkol5222/chkp-vmss-workshop/terraform/NOTES.md

 # start from VM list and choose "cpman"
 # go to Serial Console under

+# wait for API readiness and SSH prompt to CPMAN
+./04-cpman/ssh-cpman.sh

 ```
 This is how Serial Console of cpman VM looks like (see Markdown preview in VScode)
 ![alt text](image.png)